 Jurassic World: Fallen Kingdom

-The Jurassic World theme park has closed after the chaos in Jurassic World.
-Now the dinosaurs rule the island where the popular theme park was located, but the island’s once dormant volcano has become active.
-While governments struggle with whether or not to save the dinosaurs, as well as the morality of their decision, Claire (Bryce Dallas Howard) is contacted by Eli Mills (Rafe Spall).
-Eli Mills hopes to fund Claire and Owen (Chris Pratt) on an expedition to the island, where they will attenpt to capture and prevent the extinction of several species by relocating them to another island.
+The Jurassic World theme park has closed after the chaos that occurred after a bunch of dinosaurs escaped their enclosures.
+The dinosaurs now rule the island where the popular theme park was located, but the island’s once dormant volcano has become active.
+While governments struggle with whether or not to save the dinosaurs, Claire (Bryce Dallas Howard) is contacted by Eli Mills (Rafe Spall).
+Eli hopes to fund Claire and Owen (Chris Pratt) on an expedition to the island, where they will attempt to capture and prevent the extinction of several species by relocating them to another island.

-Owen and Claire, along with a well prepared team, go to the island but the volcano grows more active by the second.
-Once on the island, Owen learns that Blue, one of the raptors Owen trained, is still alive somewhere on the island.
-Owen essentially raised Blue and formed a strong friendship with the raptor due to Blue’s empathy and compassion.
+Owen and Claire, along with a well prepared team, go to the island, but the volcano grows more active by the second.
+Once on the island, Owen learns that Blue, one of the raptors he once trained, is still alive somewhere on the island.
+Owen essentially raised Blue and he formed a strong friendship with the raptor due to Blue’s unique empathy and compassion.
 Now that they have learned that Blue has survived, the team must rescue several species while trying to find Blue, survive the various dangerous species, and get off of the island before the volcano explodes.

 The Pros & Cons

 |The Pros||The Cons|